Skip to main content

 Q How much does commercial mediation cost?

 Costs vary with the mediator's experience, the value of the dispute, and the length of the session.
 The mediator's fee is usually split equally between the parties, and each side covers its own legal costs for preparation and attendance.
 Even so, mediation is almost always significantly cheaper than taking a case to trial.
+For lower-value business money claims allocated to the small claims track, a free one-hour mediation appointment is available through HM Courts and Tribunals Service's Small Claims Mediation Service — see the note on the small claims pilot below.

 Q Do I need a solicitor at the mediation?